Toy, Retail

 May 2023 - Aug 2023

-Since Dragons Trading is currently unaware of their online customers’ pain points due to a lack of metrics, the primary project goal is to conduct user research and provide suggestions on how the customer journey on their website may be improved.
+Since Dragons Trading is currently unaware of their online customers’ pain points due to a lack of metrics, the primary project goals are to

 User Impressions